hindu-comm/mail_stream_advaita-l/2017/12/Marriage_the_world_a/196__Praveen_R._Bhat.md

 > Does shastra permit one to be a working man in the world, but a
 > brahmachari, without a wife?
 >
-​​IMHO, the only difference between a gRhasta (having a son) and a brahmachArI as far as the dharmashAstras ​are concerned would be in the postmortem gatI if one doesn't gain jnAna.
+IMHO, the only difference between a gRhasta (having a son) and a brahmachArI as far as the dharmashAstras are concerned would be in the postmortem gatI if one doesn't gain jnAna.
 The former would have someone to perform antimasaMskAra, shrAddha piNDa, etc and the latter none.
 These days, even that following is declining and where it is alive, the offering